Code of Condunct

-- Sociocultural and Psychoanalytical—How might people from differing cultures respond to the submission?
+- Sociocultural and Psychoanalytical: How might people from diverse cultures respond to the submission?
 Is there unintended bias present?
 What sort of sociocultural messages does the submission convey?
 Would it have a positive impact upon the world?
 Does the submission seem psychologically revealing of its creator?
 Does the submission serve a personal psychological goal of the creator’s?
 Is this apparent to the audience?
 Should it be?

 Receiving a Critique

 - Strive for emotional neutrality; being reactive toward others, their words, or the situation will prevent a creator from actively listening and truly understanding another's perspective

 - Do not to take the critique personally; remember, the submission is under critique—including its merits and demerits; the creator is not under critique; this point is especially important if the critique submission comes from a personal place, such as the case of a memoir or a long-standing project

 - Do not rationalize, defend, or lecture, especially not at length